ovh/docs/pages/web/domains/dns_zone_spf/guide.en-ie.md

 ## Requirements

-- You must have access to manage the domain name from your [OVHcloud Control Panel](	https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external}.
+- You have access to manage the domain name from your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie).
-- access to the [OVHcloud Control Panel](	https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external}
 - The domain name concerned must use the OVHcloud configuration (i.e. the OVHcloud DNS servers).

 > [!warning]
 >
 > If your domain name does not use OVHcloud DNS servers, you will need to modify the SPF record using the interface of the service provider managing your domain name's DNS.
 >
-> If your domain name is registered with OVHcloud, you can check if it is using the OVHcloud configuration in your [Control Panel](	https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie).
+> If your domain name is registered with OVHcloud, you can check if it is using the OVHcloud configuration in your [Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie).
 Click on the `DNS servers`{.action} tab of your domain name.
 >

 ## Instructions

 ### Checking your current SPF configuration

 If your domain uses OVHcloud DNS servers, you can check if an SPF record is already configured for it.
-Log in to the [OVHcloud Control Panel](	https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie) and switch to `Web Cloud`{.action} in the top navigation bar.
-In the `Domains`{.action} section, select the domain name concerned.
+Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie) and switch to `Web Cloud`{.action} in the top navigation bar.
+In the `Domain names`{.action} section, select the domain name concerned.
 Click on the `DNS zone`{.action} tab.

 The table on this page displays your domain name's DNS zone at OVHcloud.
 Each DNS record is represented by one line in the table.